maxgoren/OWLang/README.md

  - Stack Machines contd.
  - Type checking (optional)
  - Code Generation

+#### By Sunday evening:
+- you will have a working compiler for owlang that outputs p-code that is executed on the OWLVM, a stack machine.

 The code generator can output p-code with or without annotation
 ```